YASH-MOURYA/EYE-MOUSE/eye_controlled_mouse-main/Readme.md

-Eye Controlled Mouse using MediaPipe and OpenCV Introduction
+<h1>Eye Controlled Mouse using MediaPipe and OpenCV</h1>
+<h2>Introduction</h2>
-This Python script demonstrates how to create an eye-controlled mouse using MediaPipe and OpenCV libraries.
+<p>This Python script demonstrates how to create an eye-controlled mouse using MediaPipe and OpenCV libraries.
 The script tracks facial landmarks, particularly eye movements, to control the mouse cursor on the screen.
-When the user blinks or maintains a specific eye gesture, it simulates a mouse click action.
+When the user blinks or maintains a specific eye gesture, it simulates a mouse click action.<p>

 Prerequisites
 Ensure you have the following libraries installed: